When you’re just starting out it can be a pretty daunting task trying to figure out what equipment you need.

-Ultimately personal preference will play a large role in determining what gear you end up with, but I thought it would be useful to do a series of posts detailing the gear we use and why.
+Ultimately personal preference will play a large role in determining what gear you end up with, but I thought it would be useful to do a series of posts detailing:

 In this first series we’re going to take a look at lenses for portrait and wedding photographers.

-Now before I even get started with what lenses we use I just wanted to mention that your choice of lens selection will vary depending on what type of camera you shoot (full frame like the Canon 5D mk II, or cropped like the Nikon D90).
+Now before I even get started with what lenses we use I just wanted to mention that your choice of lens selection will vary depending on what type of camera you shoot (full frame like the Canon 5D mk III, or cropped like the Nikon D500).

 Shooting a cropped camera has the effect of multiplying the focal length by between 1.3-1.6x (i.e a 35mm lens would be 56mm on a cropped sensor camera.)
 Keep that in mind as you read on!

-A portrait photographer could get by with just 3 lenses.
+The answer is: yes, you could get by with just 3 lenses.
+Here’s how:

 It’s also wide enough to capture a scene from a normal looking perspective, but not so wide that things seem a bit awkward.